 Not an island.
 It shares the island of Hispaniola with the Dominican Republic.

 Refer to it as the Islamist Hamas movement.
 Suggest we include following in most stories on Hamas: Its leaders have offered a long-term truce with Israel in return for a viable Palestinian state in the occupied West Bank and the Gaza Strip.
-The Islamist group continues to say it will not formally recognize Israel, and its 1988 founding charter calls for the destruction of the Jewish state.
+The Islamist group continues to say it will not formally recognise Israel, and its 1988 founding charter calls for the destruction of the Jewish state.

 Use the form HAMILTON, Bermuda as a dateline for the Bermudan capital.